ctl::json is a header-only C++ library for manipulating JSON data.

 and ctl::u16json

-hold a UTF-16 sequence.
+are used to pass a UTF-16 sequence.

 As mentioned in the table above, ctl::wjson